dangiashish/GeoTagImage/README.md

         if (requestCode == CAMERA_IMAGE_REQUEST_CODE) {
             if (resultCode == RESULT_OK) {

-                // if result is OK then preview the original created image file. previewCapturedImage();

                 try {
                     // now call the function createImage() and pass the uri object (line no. 90-100) geoTagImage.createImage(fileUri);